jwashin/jsonrpc2-dart/README.md

         proxy.some_method(arg1); //not implemented!

-but (trust me on this) in Dart, this requires dart:mirrors and currently increases javascript code size by a large factor (six, recently).
+but (trust me on this) in Dart, this requires dart:mirrors and currently increases javascript code size by a large factor (not actually recently checked).
 So, instead, we will spell the above a little bit differently.

         proxy.call('some_method', arg1); //less javascript bloat!

 The way to use a given method depends on what the server accepts.
+It is a client responsibility to match the server's API.

         1. proxy.call('some_method')
         2. proxy.call('some_method', 'some text')
         3. proxy.call('some_method', [arg1,arg2])
         4. proxy.call('some_method', [[single,list,of,items]])
-        5. proxy.call('some_method', {'namedarg_a':23,'namedarg_b':'skiddoo'})
+        5. proxy.call('some_method', {'named_arg_a':23,'named_arg_b':'skiddoo'})
         6. proxy.call('some_method', ['some text'])

 are all valid possible formulations.
 Note that 2 and 6 are equivalent.
 The second argument